Daniel Wolpert

-Daniel Mark Wolpert FRS FMedSci (born 8 September 1963) is a British medical doctor, neuroscientist and engineer, who has made important contributions in computational biology.
+Daniel Mark Wolpert (born 8 September 1963) is a British medical doctor, neuroscientist and engineer, who has made important contributions in computational biology.
 He was Professor of Engineering at the University of Cambridge from 2005, and also became the Royal Society Noreen Murray Research Professorship in Neurobiology from 2013.
 He is now Professor of Neurobiology at Columbia University.

 Early life and education

 Wolpert was educated at the Hall School and Westminster School.
-He went on to the University of Cambridge to study mathematics, but after only a year he shifted to medicine, as it seemed to him "that medics were having much more fun than mathematicians."
+He went on to Trinity Hall, Cambridge, to study mathematics, but after only a year he shifted to medicine, as it seemed to him "that medics were having much more fun than mathematicians."
 He completed a Bachelor of Arts in medical sciences in 1985, then completed his Bachelor of Medicine, Bachelor of Surgery (BM BCh) in 1988, and PhD in physiology in 1992 from the University of Oxford.

 Career

 Wolpert pursued computational neuroscience as postdoctoral researcher (1992–1994) and McDonnell-Pew Fellow (1994–1995) in the Department of Brain and Cognitive Sciences at Massachusetts Institute of Technology.

 Daniel Wolpert on his qualification as medical doctor worked as Medical House officer in Oxford, in 1988.
 After completion of his research in 1995, he joined the faculty of Sobell Department of Neurophysiology, Institute of Neurology, University College London, as a Lecturer.
 He became Reader in Motor Neuroscience in 1999, and full Professor in 2002.
 He was appointed to Professor of Engineering at the Department of Engineering, University of Cambridge, in 2005.
 In 2013, he also became the Royal Society Noreen Murray Research Professorship in Neurobiology.
 In 2018, he moved to Columbia University to become Professor of Neurobiology.